-Your Health Care Proxy will remain valid indefinitely unless you set an expiration date or condition for its expiration.
-This section is optional and should be filled in only if you want your Health Care Proxy to expire.
+Your health care proxy will remain valid indefinitely unless you set an expiration date or condition for its expiration.
+This section is optional and should be filled in only if you want your health care proxy to expire.

 If you have special instructions for your agent, write them here.
-Also, if you wish to limit your agent's authority in any way, you may say so here or discuss them with your health care agent.
-If you do not state any limitations, your agent will be allowed to make all health care decisions that you could have made, including the decision to consent to or refuse lifesustaining treatment.
+Also, if you wish to limit your agent's authority in any way, you may say so here or discuss it with your health care agent.
+If you do not state any limitations, your agent will be allowed to make all health care decisions that you could have made, including the decision to consent to or refuse life-sustaining treatment.